docarray/docarray/README.md

 ...
 ```

-Or shorten the loop as one-liner:
+Or shorten the loop as one-liner using the element & attribute selector:

 ```python
 print(left_da['@m', ('uri', 'scores__cosine__value')])